What Is Passive-Aggressive Behavior And What Can I Do About It?

-Passive aggression is a form of communication and expression that can be maladaptive and unhealthy; however, despite this, it is also extremely common.
-In this article, you will learn what passive-aggressive behavior entails so that you can not only identify it in other people but yourself as well so that you can find ways to change it.
+Passive aggression is a form of communication that can be maladaptive and unhealthy; however, despite this, it is also extremely common.
+Passive-aggressive behavior typically appears to be normal or innocent on the surface but often disguises feelings of frustration, anger, and resentment beneath the surface.
+In this article, you will learn what passive-aggressive behavior entails so that you can identify and find ways to combat it.

 What Is Passive Aggression?